Privacy Policy and Data Protection

 - strict access control

-There is no large-scale processing or systematic monitoring of public spaces.
+There is no large-scale processing or systematic monitoring of public areas.

-8. Records of Processing Activities (Article 30 UK GDPR)
+8. Record of Processing Activities (Art.
+30 UK GDPR)

-- a description of the categories of data subjects
+- description of the categories of data subjects

 - recipients